 I was at Pole when this expedition was happening.
 And there was serious concern, as many people there had been present during the previous summer when the "Footsteps of Scott" expedition had arrived, and they'd witnessed the sad aftermath.
 NSF DPP director Peter Wilkniss (as well as the New Zealand authorities) had told Norway that they must urge Monica to turn back.
 And there was a great collective sigh of relief on station when she decided to do so.

-Monica would reach Pole late in the 1991-92 season, on a privately sponsored glaciology expedition The team traveled to the ice on the MV Aurora (which Monica had previously purchased for her unsuccessful 1986-87 NGA South Pole trip) and set up a 5-hut base (Blåenga) at 77.5ºS-34.2ºW.
+Monica would reach Pole late in the 1991-92 season leading the Aurora Programme, a privately sponsored glaciology expedition.
+The team traveled to the ice on the MV Aurora (which Monica had previously purchased for her unsuccessful 1986-87 NGA South Pole trip) and set up a 5-hut base (Blåenga) at 77.5ºS-34.2ºW.
 While other scientific studies were underway elsewhere, the expedition Twin Otter was damaged and had to head north for repairs, so the planned Pole visit to search for the tent was delayed and shortened.
-Finally, Monica and fellow glaciologist Heinrich Eggenfellnerwere able to fly to Pole on 16 February 1992, although the planned aerial radar survey equipment could not be installed on the aircraft.
+Finally, Monica and fellow glaciologist Heinrich Eggenfellner were able to fly to Pole on 16 February 1992, although the planned aerial radar survey equipment could not be installed on the aircraft.
 They were only at Pole for a few hours.
 They received NSF support on station as they were focusing on glaciology, so they were provided a Spryte tracked vehicle.
-They set up a pyramid tent above the presumed location of Amundsen's tent, using data from Scott's and Amundsen's records and GPS.
-According to another expedition member, a brief GPR survey discovered a void which may have been the tent. but Monica's main purpose was the search for Amundsen's tent--an effort partially sponsored by the Lillehammer (Norway) Olympic Organizing Committee...which wanted to display the tent at the 1992 Winter Olympics.
+They set up a pyramid tent above the presumed location of Amundsen's tent, using data from Scott's and Amundsen's records, GPS, and reportedly, a brief GPR survey, which discovered a void which may have been the tent.
+Monica's main purpose here was to recover the tent for display at the 1994 Lillehammer Winter Olympics--an effort partially sponsored by the Lillehammer (Norway) Olympic Organizing Committee.
+My coverage of the Aurora Programme and the tent search is here.